nirajmahajan/CS663_Digital_Image_Processing/README.md

 # Digital Image Processing

-All code done as a part of CS663 offered by Prof. Suyash Awate at IIT Bombay, Fall 2020.
+All code done as a part of CS663 offered by Prof. Suyash Awate and Prof. Ajit Rajwade at IIT Bombay, Fall 2020.

 Team Members :